 The powerful appeal of anti-vaccine communities

-Many successful anti-vaccine advocates forge a personal connection with their followers, often beginning with content totally unrelated to vaccines.
+Successful anti-vaccine advocates often forge a personal connection with their followers, sometimes beginning with content totally unrelated to vaccines.
 That’s a tactical choice.
 These personalities draw followers in with unrelated feel-good posts and then, over time, bring them over to their side of the anti-vaccine debate by slowly spoon feeding them misinformation.

 The anti-vaccine movement offers the illusion of control when healthcare has no answers

 Parents of children with chronic disease or other serious health issues are especially vulnerable to the anti-vaccine movement.
-You already feel outside the medical norm, so even though you’ve heard that the scientific consensus on vaccines points to a record of safety, it’s easy to question whether that even applies to your family.
+You already feel outside the medical norm, so even though you’ve heard that the scientific consensus on vaccines points to a record of safety, it’s easy to question whether that applies to your family with its unique healthcare needs.

 That’s the void the anti-vaccine movement looks to fill.
-They offer everything the medical healthcare system can’t: a tight knit community of parents who sympathize or even empathize with what you’re going through.
+They offer everything the medical healthcare system can’t: a tight knit community of parents who sympathize and often empathize with what you’re going through.
 For people who may have slipped through the cracks of the medical healthcare system, it’s a compelling source of emotional support.

 Sadly, that emotional support often turns into something far more dangerous.
 Many anti-vaccine personalities blame a wide range of health conditions on vaccines.
 Their blame is misplaced and wrong but, for parents who feel like they aren’t getting clear answers from their doctors, the blame can feel like a relief.
 Anti-vaccine personalities offer concrete advice, like try this diet or that herbal remedy, giving parents a comforting sense of control.
 That control, of course, is illusory, because the advice is inaccurate and often dangerous.
 Many parents only come to leave the anti-vaccine movement when they see these dangers play out for themselves, sometimes in their own families.